 • Made local neighborhoods safer, hiring more community police officers who live in the areas they serve, addressed root causes of crime by investing in violence prevention, and fought gun violence by banning untraceable ghost guns.

-• Reduced homelessness through mental health and housing, launching new mental and drug treatment services, shelters, and permanent housing.
-As a result, homelessness in Berkeley decreased the past 2 years, while it increased 22 percent countywide.
+• Reduced unsheltered homelessness in Berkeley by 45 percent through mental health and housing, launching new mental and drug treatment services, emergency shelters, and long-term permanent housing.

 • Helped raise the minimum wage, and fought for equal pay for women and for a higher standard of living for working families.